peter2520/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 ** **Come up with three ways where the rumble feature can benefit WoZ deployment or other applications.
 Describe these in your deliverables.** **

+1. When encountering obstacles, the rumble feature can provide feedback for the person who’s operating.
+When the hoverboard gets closer to an obstacle, the controller vibrates more intensely.
+This interactive feedback system is helpful for the operator to navigate through spaces crowded with obstacles.

+2. When the weight on the hoverboard overloads, the controller can notify operators through rumbling while disabling its movement.
+The intensity of the rumbling can vary with different amounts of weight overload.

+3. Rumbling can also be used as a low battery warning.
+For instance, it can be represented by intermittent, fast-paced vibrations.

 ## Part D. Map buttons to control
 I have written some code that subscribe to the `/joy` topic and publish a [twist](http://docs.ros.org/en/lunar/api/geometry_msgs/html/msg/Twist.html) message accordingly.
 A twist message consists of two vectors, one represents linear velocity and one represents angular velocity.